catalyzeio/stratum-docs/scaling.md

 - Resize the ram

 At this time we do not offere Database service scaling, however we are working on providing this funtionality.
 In the meantime please reach out to Datica support.

+**Note for customers on contracts created before August 15th 2017:** If you're a customer on an older Datica contract you may not have access to these self-service scaling features.
+To update your contract please contact [upgrade@datica.com](mailto:upgrade@datica.com).
+Thanks!